itsqyh/Awesome-LMMs-Mechanistic-Interpretability/README.md

 📬 **Have a new paper or collaboration idea?** Reach out to me at: **qyhhere@gmail.com** or Pull Request.
 🤝 **Seeking Opportunities:** I'm eager to discuss and collaborate, especially for industry internships in Large Multimodal Models!

+---

+## 🔔 News

+- [2025-06] We created this repository to maintain a paper list on Awesome-Think-With-Images.
+Contributions are welcome!

+---

 ## Table of Contents
 - [Surveys](#Surveys)